SPF PermError: what it means and how to fix it

 A PermError never happens without reason, and the same causes recur.
 Three habits prevent them for good:

-includethe day you stop using it.
-That's exactly what creates a void lookup when the service shuts down later, months after everyone forgot about it. - Watch your resolution count on every source you add: keep a margin before the ten-lookup limit, don't brush against it.
+includethe day it stops being used.
+That's exactly what creates a void lookup when the service shuts down later, months after everyone forgot about it. - Watching the resolution count on every source added: keeping a margin before the ten-lookup limit, not brushing against it.
 A record at nine resolutions is a time bomb.

-- Centralize SPF management.
+- Centralizing SPF management.
 Duplicate records almost always come from two teams editing DNS independently.
 A single hand on the record removes the ambiguity at the root.

 More common questions